-When we first visited the Museum voor Communicatie in the summer of 2012, we were simply hoping to find intriguing stories of French expatriates.
-At the time, our research projects focused on the circulation of French-language lyric spectacle beyond France and the fate of Huguenot refugees in the Dutch Republic, respectively.
-Our primary interest was to somehow move beyond well-known figures and their achievements by focusing on the many "average" performers and refugees who tried to get ahead in unfamiliar territory.9 The problem, however, was finding sources to shed light on their everyday experiences.
+performers and refugees who somehow tried to get ahead on unfamiliar territory.
+10 The problem, however, was finding sources to shed light on their everyday experiences.
 Serendipity brought us to the Brienne Collection.
-In the course of her research Ahrendt came across a brief notice published in 1938 by the great theater historian Jan Fransen, who transcribed seven letters addressed to Frenchspeaking actors working in The Hague.
-Fransen gave a very brief account of the letters' origins, noting that "the Netherlands possess a Postal Museum in The Hague where, among other curiosities, one may find a certain number of dead letters."10 That note prompted a search for these precious documents-did the letters still exist, and would there perhaps be more?
+In the course of her research, Ahrendt came across a brief notice published in 1938 by the great theater historian Jan Fransen, who transcribed seven letters addressed to French-speaking actors working in The Hague.
+Fransen gave a very brief account of the letters' origins, noting that "The Netherlands possess a Postal Museum in The Hague where, among other curiosities, one may find a certain number of dead letters."
+11 That note prompted a search for these precious documents - did the letters still exist, and would there perhaps be more?
 Around the same time, Van der Linden was alerted to the existence of the Brienne Collection by his PhD supervisor, who had heard a presentation given by Simone Felten, an external PhD student then working on the collection.
 Because most of the letters originated in France, he hoped they would illuminate the connections between Huguenots living in France and those who had fled.
-The desires that guided our first entry into the archive, in other words, were those of the hunter-historian, searching for hidden gems to be unearthed-in our case, letters that captured the marginalized voices of French expatriates.
+The desires that guided our first entry into the archive, in other words, were those of the hunter-historian, searching for hidden gems to be unearthed - in our case, letters that captured the marginalized voices of French expatriates.